 Who doesn’t love the beach with the salty smell of the ocean, the feel of sand squishing between your toes, the shrill squawking of seagulls, and the endless, shimmery view?
 This summer, I have taken delight in creating several beach and ocean themed number sense and place value resources that have evoked many pleasant memories of time spent at the beach.

-This free, versatile beach bucket and shovel activity can be used to help maintain number skills that might otherwise be lost during the summer slump!
+Use this free, versatile beach bucket and shovel activity to help maintain number skills that might otherwise be lost during the summer slump!
 It may be used with numbers 1-10, 11-20, 11-99, or 100-999.
 There are eight shovels integrating number sense and/ or place value skills for each range of numbers.

-This resource is perfect for reviewing and reinforcing number sense and place value skills with kindergarten, first, second, or third-grade kids at the end of the school year, during the summer, or at the beginning of school.
-It is an open-ended activity that can be completed once or several times.
-It may be used in an interactive notebook (10.5 x 8) if the beach bucket is cut out.
-It may be printed on white paper to be colored or printed on colored paper.
+This resource is perfect for reviewing and reinforcing number sense and place value skills with kindergarten, first, second, or third-grade learners at the end of the school year, during the summer, or at the beginning of school.

 You will need: